ThomasCorcoral/Periodic_C/README.md

-## Quel est ce projet ?
+## What is this project?
-Le but de ce projet est de faire dialoguer deux programmes entre eux.
-Au final on aura un programme qui écoute en continue et un second avec qui il communiquera.
-Ce second sera appelé dans un autre terminal.
-Les deux programmes communiqueront grace au PID du premier stocké dans un fichier.<br><br>
+The aim of this project is to bring two programmes together.
+In the end we will have a program that listens continuously and a second one with which it will communicate.
+This second one will be called in another terminal.
+Both programs will communicate through the PID of the first stored in a file.<br><br>
-Le second permettra d'envoyer au premier une date, une fréquence et une commande.
-Cette commande sera alors executé à partir de la date renseigné et ensuite répété à un intervalle régulier défini par la fréquence.
-Tous les arguments sont en secondes.<br>
+The second will send a date, a frequency and a command to the first.
+This command will then be executed from the date entered and then repeated at a regular interval defined by the frequency.
+All arguments are in seconds.<br>
-<i>Pour plus de détails le fichier Details.txt répond aux questions du projet et donc explique bon nombre de choix techniques</i>
+<i>For more details the file Details.txt answers the questions of the project and therefore explains many technical choices</i>

 ## Demo

 ![Preview](https://github.com/ThomasCorcoral/Periodic_C/blob/master/periodic.png)

-## Comment a-t-il été réalisé ?
+## How was it done?

-Le projet a entièrement été réalisé en C#.
+The project was entirely carried out in C.

-## Guide d'installation
+## Installation Guide

-#### Etape 1
+#### Step 1
-Clonez le projet Github.
-Rendez vous dans le dossier.
+Clone the Github project.
+Go to the folder.

-#### Etape 2
+##### Step 2
-Créez les executables en tapant make
+Create executables by typing make

-#### Etape 3
+##### Step 3
-Ouvrez <b>2</b> terminaux
+Open <b>2</b> terminals

-#### Etape 4
+#### Step 4
-Dans le premier terminal lancez period (./period)
+In the first terminal run period (./period)

-#### Etape 5
+#### Step 5
-Dans le second terminal lancez les commandes souhaitées<br>
+In the second terminal run the desired commands:s<br>
-par exemple ./periodic 0 5 ls<br>
+for example . /periodic 0 5 ls<br>

-#### Etape 6
+##### Step 6
-Pour afficher à nouveau le viewer, il vous faudra le relancer dans le premier terminal (./race-viewer)
+To display the viewer again, you will need to restart it in the first terminal (./race-viewer)

-#### Etape 7
+##### Step 7
-Pour voir les commandes rentrées ./periodic dans le second termial<br>
+To see the orders returned ./periodic in the second termial<br>
-Pour arrêter period ctrl+c dans le premier.
+To stop period ctrl+c in the first.